opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/microsoft/azure-entraid-as-identity-provider-iam.md

 ![image](/img/docs/blueprints/by-use-case/security/microsoft/Screenshot_from_2025-08-07_16-26-37.png)

-2. Go to *Open Telekom Cloud Console* -> *IAM* -> *Identity Providers* and click *Modify* on the Identity Provider we've just created and fill in the following information:
+2. Go to *T Cloud Public Console* -> *IAM* -> *Identity Providers* and click *Modify* on the Identity Provider we've just created and fill in the following information:

 :::tip
 Open in a browser the URL of the **OpenID Connect metadata document** you got in the previous step as we are going to need some values for the **Identity Provider URL** and **Signing Key**.